alpa-projects/alpa/docs/tutorials/perf_tuning_guide.rst

 Choosing Parallel Methods
 -------------------------
 Alpa relies on analyses of primitives tensor operators to perform auto-parallelization.
-These analyses can be tricky for complicated computational graphs, especially thoes with many indexing/slicing/concatenating operators.
+These analyses can be tricky for complicated computational graphs, especially those with many indexing/slicing/concatenating operators.
 To make sure Alpa can perform auto-parallelization correctly, we can start with simple parallel methods and gradually move to more advanced ones.

 1. Start with the basic ``DataParallel``